 Cereal Cinema is the New Parkway's Saturday morning offering of family-friendly fun, accompanied by an all-you-can-eat cereal bar.
 We'll have classic cartoons from decades past on the screen, none announced until the actual show, but all of a PG or G equivalency.

-Don't miss a minute of the action as the hometown Valkyries take on the Lynx!
+Don't miss a minute of the action as the hometown Warriors take on the Mavericks!
 We'll have all the blood, sweat, and cheers on the giant silver screen with no shortage of great food and drink to go along with your favorite basketball team.
-Go Valkyries!
+Go Warriors!

 A world of silencers, shadows, and sudden violence unfolds in two noir classics.
 BLAST OF SILENCE (1961) follows a haunted hitman navigating New York’s harsh winter on a cold mission.
 Then, THE LINEUP (1958) unleashes Eli Wallach as a terrifying, fast-talking killer tearing through San Francisco’s underworld.
 Its chilling finale unfolds on the historic Santa Cruz Beach Boardwalk, with unforgettable views of the Bay Area’s mid-century grit from the Embarcadero to Sutro’s ruins.
 Two killers in the original gig economy.
 Take in these two “hits” at The New Parkway.